Itexoft/h-ui/README.md

 ## DNS

-Telegram requests resolve through an internal A-only resolver without EDNS by default.
+Telegram requests resolve through an internal resolver without EDNS, preferring IPv4 with IPv6 fallback and TCP retries.
 If you need the standard OS resolver, open an issue or pull request to add a switch.

 ## FAQ